 Challenge / Problem Statement

-Content teams were spending disproportionate time on process, not performance.
-Editorial calendars clogged with half-formed ideas, SEO work left to the end of the pipeline, and approval loops that stretched a single article across weeks.
+Content teams spent too much time on processes instead of performance.
+Editorial calendars were filled with unfinished ideas.
+SEO work was often done last, and approval loops could take weeks for a single article.
 These operational frictions, combined with inconsistent optimization and rising freelance costs, made scaling predictable content growth impossible without automation.

 Common patterns observed across stakeholder interviews and project retrospectives: